 - Single clicking on a listed CRS will show the bounds of the CRS in the Preview window.

-While assigning the coordinate reference system (CRS) to the project, the Map Coordinates backstage page provides a checkbox option to assign any data layers that do not have a CRS assigned to them to then have the selected CRS assigned to them.
+While assigning the coordinate reference system (CRS) to the project, the Map Coordinates backstage page provides a checkbox option (Apply CRS to all non-CRS referenced layers), which assigns the selected CRS to layers that are not yet assigned a specific CRS system.

 By default, this checkbox is checked (i.e., selected).
 However, some non-CRS referenced data layers may not lie within the selected project CRS.
-If this occurs, the software will display an informational dialog box describing this issue for each of the data layers whose coordinates lie outside of the assigned CRS.
+If this occurs, the software will display an informational dialog box describing this issue for each of the data layers whose coordinates lie outside the assigned CRS.
 The user has the option to continue with the CRS assignment for the data layer or skip over it.
-This can commonly happen to HEC‑RAS models that have not been created in a coordinate reference system.
+This commonly happens with HEC‑RAS models that were not created in a coordinate reference system.
 In these situations, it is better to skip over the assignment of the CRS.
 The data layer may need to be manually georeferenced.

-If a data layer has been added to a project and does not have a CRS defined for it, it will display in its own local coordinate reference system.
+If a data layer has been added to a project and does not have a CRS defined for it, the layer will display in its own local coordinate reference system.
 This might happen, for example, when importing an elevation grid data file to the project.

 After loading the data layer, only that data layer will be shown in the Map View.
 The other data layers lie in a different projection of the Map View.
-The user can then manually assign the project’s CRS to the non-CRS referenced data layer if the data layer coordinates lie within the project’s CRS.
+The user can then manually assign the project’s CRS to the data layer if the data layer coordinates lie within the project’s CRS.
 Refer to this article in our knowledge base to learn how to manually assign a CRS to a data layer.